-Prior to the pandemic, supervisors and coworkers already played a key role in extending support and help to survivors.
-Their role is even more critical when a national crisis creates barriers to the protective environment of the workplace.
+Supervisors and coworkers play a key role in extending support and help to survivors.
+Their role became even more critical when a national crisis created barriers to the protective environment of the workplace.

-As workplaces adjust to this new reality of remote supervisory interactions, the following tips may help supervisors and coworkers recognize when a colleague may be experiencing violence at home, respond in a manner that centers the survivor’s physical and emotional safety needs, and refer them to resources available to help during the COVID-19 pandemic.
+After the pandemic, the nature of work has changed dramatically, and many employees are still working remotely.
+As workplaces adjust to this new reality of remote supervisory interactions, the following tips may help supervisors and coworkers recognize when a colleague may be experiencing violence at home, respond in a manner that centers the survivor’s physical and emotional safety needs, and refer them to appropriate internal and external resources.

 Remember, there is no one-size-fits all approach to safely supporting survivors; many of the typical strategies and avenues to seek safety or provide support may no longer be viable.